Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Are Sleep Sacks Warm Enough for Winter?

-Not only will a winter sleep sack keep your baby warm, it’s also a helpful sleep association to signal to your baby that it’s time to sleep.
-Sleep sacks are a great addition to your baby’s bedtime routine and nap routine.
+Not only will it keep baby warm, it’s also a helpful sleep association to signal that it’s time to sleep.
+Sleep sacks are a great addition to baby’s bedtime routine and nap routine.

 Another great thing about sleep sacks is that they’re a safe alternative to blankets.
-Babies can’t sleep with a blanket until they reach 12 months old, according to the American Academy of Pediatrics.
+Babies can’t sleep with a blanket until 12 months old, according to the American Academy of Pediatrics.

 Similar Posts